Law Pod UK Ep. 182: Unlawful Killing in Inquests: All Change? - Apr 2023

 - Elgizouli v Secretary of State for the Home Department UKSC (2019): on appeal from [2019] EWHC 60 (Admin): Case concerning former British citizens who travelled to Syria and are accused of involvement in terrorism and murder.

-- KV (Sri Lanka) v SSHD [2019] UKSC 10; on appeal from [2017] EWCA CIV 119 : Appeared in the Supreme Court in December 2018 in case concerning the correct approach to the assessment of medical evidence in asylum claims.
+- KV (Sri Lanka) v SSHD [2019] UKSC 10: Matthew represented the Secretary of State in in the Supreme Court in a case concerning the correct approach to the assessment of medical evidence in asylum claims (led by Neil Sheldon KC).

 - SSHD v Sergei and Yulia Skripal and anr [2018] EWCOP 6: Successful application for an order allowing the Organisation for the Prohibition of Chemical Weapons to obtain blood samples from two unconscious victims of poisoning by the nerve agent Novichok.
 (Law Pod UK, ep.
 124)